berkeleyGamedev/DecalWebsite/pages/labs/lab11/lab11.md

 ## Lab Overview

-In this lab you will be learning all about coroutines, which are Unity’s mesthod of performing asynchronous updates, allowing you to make things happen outside of Unity’s update cycle.
+In this lab you will be learning all about **coroutines**, which are Unity’s method of performing asynchronous updates, allowing you to make things happen outside of Unity’s update cycle.
 By default, any code you put inside your Update function, as well as any physics or collider interactions, will execute every frame.
 But if you want to provide the player with a smooth transition from one state to another (e.g. changing colors or positions), it will need to take place over multiple frames; and for that, you will need coroutines.

 ### Key terms
 In order to make a function coroutine ready, you will need to use a special header and a yield statement.

 **Header: IEnumerator FunctionName( [Parameters] )**

-Declaring the function as an IEnumerator tells Unity that it is a coroutine
+Declaring the function as an IEnumerator tells Unity that it is a coroutine .

+**StartCoroutine:**

+- When you want to start your coroutine for the first time, you call it with the command StartCoroutine(CoroutineName());

+- If your coroutine takes in any parameters, you can pass those in by calling StartCoroutine(CoroutineName(Parameters));

 **Yield Statement:**

-Once your coroutine is called, it will run until it reaches a yield statement and then stop executing.
+Once your coroutine is called, it will run until it reaches a yield statement, and then pause execution.
 After a given period of time, execution will continue, starting with the next line.
 If you remember generators from 61A, coroutines function in exactly the same way!

 There are quite a few different yield statements, but these are some of the most useful:

 1. yield; or yield return null;
     - Execution resumes at the start of the next frame (when Update() is called).
 2. yield return new WaitForSeconds(waitTime);
-    - Execution resumes after waitTime has elapsed.
+    - Execution resumes after waitTime seconds have elapsed.
-3.  yield return new WaitUntil(() => [condition])
+3. yield return new WaitUntil(() => [condition]);
     - Execution resumes after the declared condition evaluates to true.
-    - This is a bit of a weird yield statement and less commonly used than the first two, but it can be useful if you only want something to occur under certain conditions.
+    - This is less commonly used than the first two, but it can be useful if you only want something to occur under certain conditions.

-**StartCoroutine:**

-- When you want to start your coroutine for the first time, you call it with the command StartCoroutine(CoroutineName());

-- If your coroutine takes in any parameters, you can pass those in by calling StartCoroutine(CoroutineName(Parameters));
+4. yield return StartCoroutine(CoroutineName());
+    - Starts the nested coroutine CoroutineName.
+Execution resumes after CoroutineName finishes.
+    - This can come in handy for sequential events, like waiting out a Lerp (explained in the next section).
+Having many of these can easily get confusing, so use with caution!

 **Lerps and Time.DeltaTime:**